kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 - `.metadata.generateName` is not supported.
 - Not very user friendly.
 The workaround is to better format the output with the clients (e.g. kubectl).
+- Not extensible - hard to support new resources (e.g. PVCs).

 #### Pod Name